“Climate Outloud” is a Series of Discussions about Climate Change

 We talk about climate change and what the youths are doing to secure their future on a livable planet.

-The youth’s say the federal government has not establishing reasonable carbon reduction targets.
+The youth’s say the federal government has not established reasonable carbon reduction targets.

 Digital Toolkit for sharing the event.